Opendigitalradio/dab-scripts/install/README.md

 ## Preliminary notes
 We **highly recommend** that you install odr-mmbTools on a **new debian** environment, starting from the Bullseye release.
 Since some software components, like the audio encoders or the modulator, are CPU-intensive, we recommend you setup a lite debian environment (ie. without a GUI framework).

-If you want to quickly setup a lite clean debian environment, we suggest you use [Vagrant](https://www.vagrantup.com) associated with a virtualization hypervisor, like [Virtualbox](https://www.virtualbox.org).
-A sample Vagrantfile is available in the Vagrant folder of this repository.
+If you want to quickly play with the tools before installing anything on your host, we suggest you use our [docker-mmbtools](https://github.com/opendigitalradio/docker-mmbtools) repository.

 ## Steps
 1. Sign-in with your user profile